ofelman/HPIA-Repository-Downloader/README.md

         added ability to browse for existing (or create new) repositories and start using those moved the 'Sync' button to are below the models grid and renamed as  'Sync Repository' moved MEM CM/SCCM settings below the main script area and highlighted as separate function

+   Version 1.81
+        fixes to several issues, including starting from new listed repository to importing existing repositories